GoLearnToCode/kiei925-spring17/weeks/5/homework.md

 **GRADING**

 - 4 points: Proper implementation of association methods.
-- 4 points: Using associatin methods wherever possible.
+- 4 points: Applying association methods wherever possible.
 - 1 point: The home page includes your estimate and actual.
 (Remember, your time values are not graded; you get a point for simply including the proper HTML to display them).